Pelayo trinquet

-The Pelayo trinquet (trinquet de Pelayo) is one of the most renowned trinquets courts of the Valencian pilota sport in Valencia.
+The Pelayo trinquet (trinquet de Pelayo) is a trinquet court for Valencian pilota.
+It is the only trinquet remaining in the center of Valencia.
 The most important Escala i corda competitions, such as the Circuit Bancaixa, have their final matches played there.

 History

 On August 20, 1868, a new trinquet was inaugurated, next to the Estació del Nord railway station, at Pelayo street, hence its name Pelayo trinquet.